chriswill/serilog-sinks-azureblobstorage/README.md

 ### Development

 Do not use the Azure Storage Emulator as a development tool, because it does not support Append Blobs.
-Instead, use [Azurite](https://github.com/Azure/Azurite), which is Microsoft new tool for local storage emulation.
+Instead, use [Azurite](https://github.com/Azure/Azurite), which is Microsoft's new tool for local storage emulation.

 ### JSON configuration